 Cons: A motion for extension of time is not an answer.
 Monique can lose the case if she doesn’t answer.
 Also, in a rare move, the judge could deny the motion.
 Then, Monique would have to scramble to get another response in on time.

 Of the responses, Monique has the best given her goals.
+In a foreclosure case, the more credible documents you file, the longer things take to resolve, and the longer you can stay in your home.
 But all the responses are good.
 Depending on your own goals, issues in your case and the jurisdiction, any of them can work for you.

 Bottom line.
 If you want to prevail, at least respond to the complaint.

 Pssst!
 Hey, you there, struggling to win your case.
 Isn’t it time you gave Courtroom5 a spin?
 We publish articles like this to help you level the playing field, but it’s sometimes too late to save your case.
 Stop trying to catch up.
 Get ahead of the game and start driving your case to the judgment you deserve.
 See how it works today!